black-studio/black-studio-tinymce-widget/readme.txt

 = Plugin's data location and cleanup =

-Plugin's data is stored in serialized format inside a record of the `wp_options` table having `option_name` = `'widget_black-studio-tinymce'`.
+Plugin's data is stored in serialized format inside a record in the `wp_options` table having `option_name` = `'widget_black-studio-tinymce'`.
 Data storage is handled by WordPress and not directly by the plugin itslef.
 The widgets data is intentionally kept in the datatbase upon plugin deactivation / deletion to avoid content loss.
-If you want to totally remove the plugin including its data, just remove that record after uninstalling the plugin.
+If you want to totally remove the plugin including its data, just remove that record after plugin removal.

 == Changelog ==

-= 2.0.0 (2014-10-01) =
+= 2.0.0 (2014-10-06) =
 * Total refactoring of plugin's source code
 * Enhanced integration with TinyMCE editor for better compatibility with other plugins
 * Added support for QuickTags toolbar in HTML mode
 * Added support for mobile devices (responsive width in widgets administration page)
 * Added project to [GitHub](https://github.com/black-studio/black-studio-tinymce-widget)
 * Added project to [Transifex](https://www.transifex.com/projects/p/black-studio-tinymce-widget/) translation platform
-* Added french, dutch, greek, turkish, hindi and khmer translations thanks to [WP-Translation.org](http://wp-translations.org/) team
+* Added many new translations thanks to [WP-Translation.org](http://wp-translations.org/) team
+* Added several filter and action hooks
 * Improved code quality and security thanks to [Scrutinizer](https://scrutinizer-ci.com/g/black-studio/black-studio-tinymce-widget/) service
 * Improved development workflow thanks to [Grunt](http://gruntjs.com/)
 * Improved performance and user experience
-* Added several filter and action hooks
 * A huge Thanks to @cfoellmann for his precious support and contributions

 = 1.4.8 (2014-09-13) =